Shriansh16/SQL-Query-Generator-using-Agents/README.md

 ## Database Schema

-The SQL queries are generated based on the following schema in a Synapse SQL warehouse:
+The SQL queries are generated based on the following schema in a Synapse SQL warehouse :

 1. **Profile**
    - `contactID` (Primary Key)